drand/drand/docs/SECURITY.md

 reasonable to assume nodes can restart the DKG phase in case things have gone wrong.

-**Remediation to keep assumption true - TODO**: A practical step towards ensuring non equivocation during the DKG phase is to move to a gossiping approach.
+**Remediation to keep assumption true - (not implemented yet)**: A practical step towards ensuring non equivocation during the DKG phase is to move to a gossiping approach.
 Indeed, an attacker that would send different public polynomials is likely to end up as not a qualified dealer since honest nodes would relay its packet and find the